 In over 25 years of working with youth and families, I have seen that there are ways of being a capable ADHD parent and raising capable ADHD kids that really work.
 They are what I call the 5 C’s of ADHD parenting: self-Control, Compassion, Collaboration, Consistency and Celebration.
 By using these tools, you can reduce your stress, create peace in your family and increase cooperation and love all around.

-- Self-Control: learning to manage your own feelings first so you can act effectively and teach your ADHD child to do the same.
+Learning to manage your own feelings first so you can act effectively and teach your ADHD child to do the same.

-- Compassion: Meet your child where they are, not where you expect them to be.
+Meet your child where they are, not where you expect them to be.

-- Collaboration: Work together with your child and co-parent (if one exists) to find solutions to daily challenges instead of imposing your rules on them.
+Work together with your child and co-parent (if one exists) to find solutions to daily challenges instead of imposing your rules on them.

-- Consistency: Do what you say you will do–over and over and over again.
+Do what you say you will do–over and over and over again.

-- Celebration: Acknowledge what’s working and doing more of it, day after day after day.
+Acknowledge what’s working and doing more of it, day after day after day.

 The trick to using the 5 C’s is making them part of your parenting routines.
-Take time to cool off when you are aggravated with your son; show concern and support for your daughter when her struggles annoy you; talk about any problems and come up with alternatives as a team; be steady and predictable, even when you feel like giving up; stay positive and notice what is going well, no matter how small.
+Take time to cool off when you are aggravated with your son; show concern and support for your daughter when her struggles annoy you; talk about any problems and come up with alternatives as a team; be steady and predictable.
+Even when you feel like giving up, stay positive–and notice what is going well, no matter how small.

 Start today and you will see a difference before you know it!